mayerrobert/jmurmel/mlib.md

 If `result-list` is `nil`, `map-into` returns `nil`.

-Similar to CL `map-into`, see http://clhs.lisp.se/Body/f_map_in.htm.
+Similar to CL `map-into`, see http://clhs.lisp.se/Body/f_map_in.htm, only lists are supported as result-list, tough.

 ### Function: mapcar
     (mapcar function list+) -> list